 This is one of my favorite features in my master bedroom.

 Right now it the perfect time to think about doing this since fall and winter are heading our way.
 What a better way to be ready that to have a cozy space to curl up, read a good book or watch a movie.
 Did I mention that my freestanding electric fireplace heats up to 1000 square feet?
-Well, how awesome is that.
+Well, how awesome is that for an extra heat source?
 I think it will be a great addition to our second floor, which always stays a bit chilly.
+I love the cozy feel the fireplace gives off.

 Whats your favorite element of my faux fireplace and mantel?
 I have rounded up some of mine, and if you are looking to shop for some of them, they are all provided with links.
 Simply click on the image to be taken directly to it.